Crkvine (Stubline)

 The site gives an unprecedented possibility of researching the architecture and urbanism of the Vinča culture as it marks the previously unrecorded and unique settlement type of this cultural group.
-Taking in account its geographical position, a regular street-like layout of houses, close economic and, presumably, social connections with the surrounding contemporary settlements and beyond, the Crkvine settlement appears to be a "burgeoning proto-urban society", in the region bounded by three rivers, the Sava, Kolubara and Tamnava.
+Taking into account its geographical position, a regular street-like layout of houses, close economic and, presumably, social connections with the surrounding contemporary settlements and beyond, the Crkvine settlement appears to be a "burgeoning proto-urban society", in the region bounded by three rivers, the Sava, Kolubara and Tamnava.

 Location

 Crkvine is located in the village of Stubline, which is part of the Obrenovac municipality, which in turn administratively belongs to Belgrade.
 It is 14 km southeast of its municipal seat of Obrenovac, and 40 km in the same direction from Belgrade.
 As of 2018, there are some 90 archaeological sites on the territory of the Obrenovac municipality, 13 of which are dated to the Neolithic.

 Crkvine is situated on a mild slope, bounded by the creeks of Izvorac and Trstenica.
 Today, the location is surrounded by cornfields as the modern Stubline village developed a bit further from it.
-The plateau on which the settlement was built is elevated from the surrounding areas, on the feature called Dren Elevation (Drenski vis).
+The plateau on which the settlement was built is elevated from the surrounding areas, on the feature called Dren Elevation (Drenski vis), named after the nearby village of Dren.
 The locality is on the very edge of Dren Elevation, which itself is 115 to 120 m high and classified as a deluvial-proluvial plain.
-It is a secondary river terrace, remain of the old bank of the river Sava which long time ago flowed along the Dren Elevation before turning to the present, northern route.
+It is a secondary river terrace, remains of an old bank of the river Sava which flowed along the Dren Elevation a long time ago, before turning to the present route (roughly 10 km to the north).

 The plateau is 500 m long while it is 380 m wide on the western and 130 m on the eastern end.
 Despite the low elevation of the settlement locality, 92 to 112 m, numerous distant mountains are visible: Avala, Kosmaj, Rudnik, Suvobor, Maljen, Povlen and Cer, while on the clear days the Stolovi can be seen, too.
 This allowed an exceptional visual communication with the areas to the south and east but, not with the areas to the north and west, where other Neolithic settlements were located.